muratakkas/auto-translate/README.md

 translatePath parameters

-* First parameter is  translator service options
+* The first parameter is translator service options
-* Second parameters is the root folder path of localization json files
+* The second parameter is the root folder path of localization json files
-* Trhird parameters is which language you want to translate to
+* The third parameter is which language you want to translate to
-* Last parameter is the path where you  translated files will be saved
+* The last parameter is the path where you translated files will be saved

 ```